 As part of our commitment to inclusivity and diversity, we teach from a body-positive, trans-affirming, and trauma-aware perspective.
 Whatever your age, whatever your fitness level, we’re here to help you find your strongest, most confident, and most empowered self.
-All classes are currently taught by Amy Jones and Kyren Epperson.
-Amy Jones, LSW (she/her) is a 3rd degree black belt and a licensed social worker, as well as a certified empowerment self-defense instructor.
-Kyren Epperson, PhD (they/them) is a 2nd degree black belt, a teacher of samatha meditation, and a student of Zen Shiatsu massage (bodywork) as well as a certified empowerment self-defense instructor.
-With their blend of backgrounds, Senpai Amy and Senpai Kyren work to create an empowering environment where folks of all ages and stages can feel safe exploring something new.
+Our head instructors are Amy Jones and Kyren Epperson.
+Sensei Amy Jones, LSW (she & they) is a 4th degree black belt and a licensed social worker, as well as a certified empowerment self-defense instructor.
+Senpai Kyren Epperson, PhD (they/them) is a 3rd degree black belt, a teacher of samatha meditation, and a practioner of Zen Shiatsu massage (bodywork) as well as a certified empowerment self-defense instructor.
+With their blend of backgrounds, Sensei Amy and Senpai Kyren work to create an empowering environment where folks of all ages and stages can feel safe exploring something new.

 What if I want to keep taking classes after the Beginners’ Series ends?